swethamurthy25/-Time-Series-Forecasting-using-Walmart-Dataset/Forecast Using ARIMA, Kats, and FB Prophet.md

 # Forecast Using ARIMA, Kats, and FB Prophet

+### ARIMA (AutoRegressive Integrated Moving Average):

+* The arima_forecast function defines an ARIMA model with specified orders (p, d, q) and seasonal orders (P, D, Q, S).
+* The model is fitted to historical data, and forecasts are generated for future periods.

+### FB Prophet:

+* The prophet_forecast function defines a Prophet model.
+* The model is fitted to historical data using the 'ds' (Date) and 'y' (WeeklyRevenue) columns.
+* Future data points are created, and forecasts are generated for future periods.

+### Kats:

+* The kats_forecast function loads the data into a TimeSeriesData object and computes time series features using Kats.
+* The forecast is obtained from the computed model.

 ```python
 # Import necessary libraries and load your dataset
 import pandas as pd